retrixe/octyne/README.md

 ### config.json

-Used to configure the servers Octyne should start, Redis-based authentication for allowing more than a single node and HTTPS support.
+Used to configure the apps Octyne should start, Redis-based authentication for allowing more than a single node and HTTPS support.
 A reverse proxy can also be used for HTTPS if it supports WSS.

 *NOTE: Remove the comments when creating the file as JSON does not support comments!*